 In 2003, St. Athanasius was awarded both a diocesan and an OCA church-planting grant.
 The planting grants allowed Fr.
 David to leave his secular employment and devote himself completely to the needs of parish ministry.
 In December 2006, Fr.
 Justin Patterson was assigned pastor of St. Athanasius.
 The same month that Fr.
 Justin arrived also marked St. Athanasius’ graduation from the church planting grants.

 One of the major challenges the parish faced in its first decade of existence was the need to get out of its storefront space and into a proper church building and campus.
 In 2011, St. Athanasius launched a capital campaign to help meet this need.
 The capital campaign and property search were both successful.
 After a year of construction, in July 2014, the St. Athanasius community took up residence in its own free-standing church located at 100 Lime Lane.
 Today, the parish community enjoys a dedicated worship space (with proper altar, nave, and narthex), a large parish hall, classrooms, and offices for use in parish administration.
 Since moving into our new church, St. Athanasius has seen steady growth—not only by bringing in converts to our Orthodox Faith, but also by welcoming home scores of “cradle Orthodox” from Eastern Europe, Africa, and elsewhere into our parish community.
-At present, we have over 20 families with one or more immigrants in their household.
+At present, we have over 25 families (of more than 80 total) with one or more immigrants in their household.
 These people have greatly enriched the life of the parish, even as English remains our common tongue.

 In February 2015, in conjunction with the celebration of St. Athanasius’ 13th Anniversary, Archbishop Nikon (Liolin), locum tenens of the diocese, and Archbishop Mark (Maymon) led the Dedication of the new church.
 In addition, Archbishop Nikon ordained Deacon Simeon Siskar to serve the growing community of St. Athanasius.
 On Pentecost of 2016, the parish welcomed our newly-elected Bishop (now Archbishop) Alexander (Golitzin) for his first archpastoral visit.
 Vladyka Alexander continues to be a frequent and welcome presence in our community.